rebebop/sampleuser.com/src/content/blog/review-book-anna-karenina.md

 too much of a martyr to his own intellectual cause.
-What Levin came to understand about life through his journey with Kitty was something that Stepan never experienced, nor ever could experience.
+What Levin came to understand about life through his journey with Kitty was something that Sergei never experienced, nor ever could experience.

 Knowledge is a poor substitute